Baltimore Chamber of Connection

 A City Shaped by Place and Possibility

 Baltimore is one of America's oldest and most storied port cities—a place of deep history.
-With more than 250 neighborhoods, each with its own name, character, and community, Baltimore offers a richness of local identity and belonging.
+With more than 250 neighborhoods, Baltimore offers a richness of local identity and belonging.
 Yet for all its size and history, Baltimore has an unmistakable closeness to it—a "Smalltimore" quality where communities overlap, familiar faces reappear, and connections form more naturally.
 Our city is filled with people who care, who are warm and welcoming, quirky and down to earth, who care about community.
 Baltimore has always been a city that builds things, and today it has an extraordinary opportunity to build the social fabric that helps people truly belong.
 Baltimore is on its way to being the most welcoming, well-connected city in America.

 Our Vision